VKHChan/lead-generation-scraper/notes/README.md

 ## Development Journey & Portfolio

 - [`development_journey.md`](../notes/development_journey.md)
-  - Comprehensive showcase of your development process
+  - Comprehensive showcase of my development process
   - Each phase of development from requirements to deployment
   - Technical decisions and implementation highlights
   - Skills and competencies demonstrated